J. Parker MillerShareholder | Environmental

 Parker Miller is a lawyer in the Firm’s Environmental Section, and focuses primarily on complex litigation and property owner and business-on-business environmental litigation.
 During the course of his career, Parker has counseled some of the largest business entities in the Southeast, and has served as co-counsel to Alabama Governor Robert Bentley in the valuation of the State of Alabama’s oil spill claims.
 In 2012, the Firm selected Parker as Environmental Section Lawyer of the Year for his efforts on behalf of his clients.

-Parker is rated an AV Preeminent® attorney by Martindale-Hubbell – the highest possible Martindale-Hubbell rating a lawyer can achieve in the categories of legal knowledge, analytical capabilities, judgment, communication ability and legal experience.
+In 2014, Parker was profiled by Law 360, a national legal publication, as one of the top lawyers in the nation younger than 40.
+The publication recognized Parker as one of just five lawyers selected in the environmental litigation field.
+Parker has also been named a “Rising Star” by the prestigious Super Lawyers publication.
+The "Rising Star" designation recognizes outstanding lawyers younger than 40.
+Parker is also rated an AV Preeminent® attorney by Martindale-Hubbell – the highest possible Martindale-Hubbell rating a lawyer can achieve in the categories of legal knowledge, analytical capabilities, judgment, communication ability and legal experience.

 Parker has also worked extensively in the Hot Fuel Multi-District Litigation, which is consolidated in Kansas City, Kan., and is serving as Beasley Allen’s Second Chair to the Plaintiffs’ Steering Committee.
 In that case, Parker represents numerous trucking companies and played a leadership role in coordinating national offensive discovery efforts and briefing against some of the largest oil companies in the world.
 Ultimately, these cases survived the class certification stage, and the litigation has achieved $21 million in settlements to date.